maximilionus/freetype-envision/README.md

 You can find demo images to compare the changes [here](https://drive.google.com/drive/folders/1gPoAsNOPaaACBdEX2YEvlK0cw5miBfOd?usp=sharing).

-### What this project does
-- Modify all calls to the FreeType library through publicly documented environmental variables.
+### Overall
-- Improve the visibility of medium and small-sized fonts by utilizing the disabled by default 'stem-darkening' feature.
+- Improve the visibility of medium and small-sized fonts by utilizing the disabled by default FreeType 'stem-darkening' feature.
-- Use additional fontconfig rules to prepare the environment for all the new FreeType features and modify priority for some font families.
+- Use additional fontconfig rules to prepare the environment for all the new FreeType features.

-### What this project does not
-- Install or remove any font.

 ## Install